SurrealPartisan/shiofaioth/README.md

 The vocabulary of Shiofaioth comes from multiple source languages, including but not necessarily limited to (in alphabetical order) English, Finnish, German, Hindi, Lojban, Russian and Spanish.
 The words may be arbitrarily combined together, twisted to fit the phonology and ortography of Shiofaioth and otherwise mangled, and may thus not resemble much their original forms.
 Some particles are a priori.

 ### Question words
 Shiofaioth has one basic question word, "ke" ("what", "who").
 Other question words can be derived and inflected from it.
-"Why" is "ken-four", where is "kel", "whose" is "kec(-ki)" or "kem(-ka)", "how" or "what kind of" is "kel-lainen" and "when" is "kel-duirin".
+"Why" is "ken-four", "where" is "kel", "whose" is "kec(-ki)" or "kem(-ka)", "how" or "what kind of" is "kel-lainen" and "when" is "kel-duirin".
 The question words typically, but not necessarily, start the sentence.
 Similarly to yes-or-no questions, "ke"-questions typically use conditional or reportative indicative mood, but there is more variation, as the event in question may for example be observed by the one who asks the question.
 The "fioi" postposition is often used in questions.

 ### Derivational affixes
 The suffix "-(t)eir" is used to make an agent noun from a verb.